Jenniffer González-Colón: Energy

 As governor, González created a task force to evaluate Puerto Rico’s energy policy and identify alternatives to LUMA Energy, the primary electricity provider on the island.
 She appointed Josué Colón Ortiz as the Energy Czar and has said she wants to expand the use of liquefied natural gas, potentially revising renewable energy targets, while also backing policies that allow individual solar energy producers to sell excess power to the grid.

 In December 2024, she stated her intent to replace LUMA with a different private operator.
 However, canceling the contract could lead to legal disputes, with estimated termination costs ranging from $300 million to $600 million.
 Reverting the system to the Puerto Rico Electric Power Authority (PREPA), which is in the process of being dismantled, could also cause service disruptions and require a transition period.
 Finding another private operator may present challenges, as potential candidates could demand higher compensation, and few companies may be willing to take on the responsibility.

 González has been critical of LUMA, stating that requiring agencies to pursue legal action before proceeding with energy-related work “only delays these processes even further, does not provide electricity to any home or any industrial plant, and puts a risk to the funding.”

 In May 2025, Jennifer Gonzalez Colón supported an investment project to install battery-powered solar systems in clinics and public housing in Puerto Rico.

 Personal life

-On August 24, 2020, during the ongoing global pandemic, González announced that she had tested positive for COVID-19.
+On August 24, 2020, during the COVID-19 pandemic, González announced that she had tested positive for COVID-19.

-In 2022, González announced she was dating then-medical student José Yovín Vargas, whom she had met the year before on holiday in La Parguera, in Lajas, Puerto Rico.
+In 2022, González announced she was dating then-medical student José Yovín Vargas Llavona, whom she had met the year before on holiday in La Parguera, in Lajas, Puerto Rico.
 Vargas is originally from Aguadilla, Puerto Rico.
 The couple married on August 6, 2022, at the Parroquia Santa Teresita in Santurce, Puerto Rico.
 The ceremony was attended by many political figures like Governor Pedro Pierluisi, as well as former governor Sila Calderón.
 On February 16, 2024, González gave birth to twins, a boy and a girl.